-Ever wondered where the Queen gets her money from and what her total net worth is?
-We’ve done the research and shared the eye-watering figure.
+Ever wondered how much money the Queen has and what contributes to her total net worth?
+We've done the research and shared the eye-watering figure.

 It pays to be a part of the British Royal Firm.
 Whilst many of us are aware that certain members in the royal line of succession receive a hefty sum from the taxpayer, most are unaware of the other royal income sources.
 From property to stamps and of course inheritance, there's a lot of revenue streams that make up the royal's wealth.